 - Philosophy of Religion: The name or attributes of God; Religious Language. - Religion and Ethics: Meta-ethical theories; Conscience; Sexual ethics. - Developments in Christian thought: Religious pluralism and theology / and society; Gender and society / and theology; The challenge of secularism; Liberation theology and Marx.

-Examination Board: OCR Paper 1: Philosophy of Religion 2 hour written paper, I20 marks (33.3% of total) Paper 2: Religion and Ethics 2 hour written paper, I20 marks (33.3% of total) Paper 3: Developments in Christian Thought 2 hour written paper, I20 marks (33.3% of total)
+Examination Board: OCR

+Paper 1: Philosophy of Religion 2 hour

+Paper 2: Religion and Ethics 2 hour

+Paper 3: Developments in Christian Thought 2 hour

+written paper, 120 marks (33.3% of total)